lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ apt-get install claws-mail

-Claws Mail has an excellent [FAQ](http://www.claws-mail.org/faq/index.php/Main_Page) which covers virtually any questions you might have.
+Claws Mail has an excellent [FAQ](http://www.claws-mail.org/faq/index.php/Main_Page) which covers virtually all your questions.

 ***Note:*** If you want to send and receive mail via a terminal, Mutt(-patched) is a must.